 The links below are for materials that will be required for your application to the Pre-Med Committee.
 These forms and instructions are also available in the online application.

 When you apply for a Pre-Med Committee recommendation you will enter the names and contact information of four individuals who will write you a letter of recommendation.
 You will select their letter submission method as either online or offline.
 Online submissions are the preferred method, but some letter writers may not be able to submit that way.
-If they will submit their letter online they will receive instructions in an email message from the application site.
+If they will submit their letter online they will receive instructions in an email message from the application site or from our office.
 Use the form below if you are asking a professor, mentor, or employer to write you a letter of recommendation and they prefer to submit offline to the Pre-Med Committee.
 It contains instructions on preferred content of the letter, submission instructions, deadlines, and waiver information.

 If a letter has been submitted on your behalf that is being held by the Pre-Med Office you will still need to enter the letter writer information in the committee application.
 In this case indicate that the letter writer is submitting "offline" so they do not receive a notification from the application service to resubmit their letter.